-To prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Responder levels.
+To prepare Paramedics who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession.

 Parkland Statement of Core Values

 As an institution of learning, Parkland College cultivates inquiry, practical application of knowledge, and broad enrichment across our community.
 The following values are important to the fulfillment of Parkland College's mission to provide programs and services of high quality to our students and community.